weeperscreepers/Promise.go/README.md

 But the nice thing about `chan`s is that they provide a nice primitive to build asynchronous code on top of.

 So with that said, here is a library implementing the `Promise` pattern well-known (maligned?) by web devs everywhere.
+We implement the familiar promise behavior, as well as some new tricks.

 ### Just like mom used to make them